b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 ### Favorable sites
 [Apologetics](https://en.wikipedia.org/wiki/Apologetics) is a fancy word for "speaking in defense," irrespective of context for religious claims.
 It isn't saying "sorry" for anything, but explaining a belief.
 These sites seem inclined toward promoting faith and shutting down harmful accusations.

-- [fairlatterdaysaints.org](https://www.fairlatterdaysaints.org/): FAIR, Faithful Answers & Informed Responses, is an ~~unofficial~~ apologetics site; attempts to address difficult questions and controversies.
+- [fairlatterdaysaints.org](https://www.fairlatterdaysaints.org/): FAIR, Faithful Answers & Informed Responses, is an ~~unofficial~~ apologetics site meant to address difficult questions and controversies.
 Provides primary sources for problematic documents.
 Appears to be one of two de facto standard for defending The Truth ™️ from those evildoers; subjectively, FAIR feels targeted toward career-aged adults, leaving the young whippersnappers with...

 - [scripturecentral.org](https://scripturecentral.org/): The other of what I'd call de facto apologetic sites.
 To me, subjectively, it feels more lively, colorful, interactive, and geared toward a demographic of teenagers or young adults.
 They've got videos and podcasts, including short-form videos for those with modern attention spans.

 I've encountered the claim that both of these sites run independently of the LDS church.
 I've also encountered claims that writers for these sites are paid by the church, but I haven't dug very deep to verify either side of those claims.
 Maybe?

 - [Ask Gramps](https://askgramps.org/): I don't think I'd call it an apologetic site, but certainly presents itself as favorable toward the LDS church.
 The content is organized by question and answers, presumably handled by the titular *gramps*.
-In my perusal, I don't see citations to back up the answers given, but the responses do align with what I was taught as a practicing Mormon.
+In my perusal, I didn't see citations to back up the answers given, but the responses do align with what I was taught as a practicing Mormon.
 It sounds and feels familiar and approachable.

+- [Light and Truth Letter](https://www.lightandtruthletter.org/): A recently published document "written to the critics of the Church of Jesus Christ of Latter-day Saints, about restoration's truth claims, church history, and the fruits of the Church."
+Presents itself like an "anti-CES letter."
+I don't agree with most of the refutations, and... in all likelihood, this letter's author could say the same about me & my notes.
+Go take a look for yourself.

 &nbsp;